Who We Are

 TACOS’s high-resolution in-situ measurements can be used to validate numerical models and marine weather forecasts.

-TACOS is the first study to measure the vertical structure of ocean currents and vertical shear from the near-surface down to 90 m at 4°N 23°W.
+The Tropical Atlantic Current Observations Study (TACOS) is the first study to measure the vertical structure of ocean currents and vertical shear from the near-surface down to 90 m at 4°N 23°W.

 With high-frequency in-situ velocity measurements, TACOS creates a multi-year time series that can help us understand and monitor how ocean currents change on diurnal to interannual time scales.